 At this time, we have not completed testing in assistive technology hardware or software but have used tools, as mentioned above, to attempt to address any issues in these devices.

-Self-evaluation: the content was evaluated by the Web Almanac team using their own expertise and a number of tools including the WAVE Accessibility Tool, the Firefox Accessibility Inspector and the AXE Chrome plugin.
+Self-evaluation: the content was evaluated by the Web Almanac team using their own expertise and a number of tools including the WAVE Accessibility Tool, the Firefox Accessibility Inspector and the AXE Chrome plugin The Web Almanac PDF was tested with an Accessibility Scan in Acrobat Reader Pro DC.